Why get certified as an Azure Administrator Associate?

 Becoming a Microsoft Certified Azure Administrator Associate validates the skills necessary to be successful in the role of Azure cloud administrator.

 With the retirement of the MCSE: Cloud Platform and Infrastructure certification, the Azure Administrator Associate is one of three role-based certifications taking its place.
 Azure Developer Associate and Azure Solutions Architect Expert are the other two.
-The retiring MCSE certification is valid and will remain on your transcript for one year past the Dec.
-31, 2018 expiration date, at which point you will need to update to one of the new role-based certifications.

 In nearly every aspect of IT, cloud plays a role.
 Most organizations have some dependency on a cloud platform and many of these companies use Microsoft Azure as a part of their cloud infrastructure (private, public or hybrid) to host their services as part of an efficient, globally-distributed, highly-scalable architecture.